 Literary Studies

 The intended learning outcomes of the MA program in Literary Studies are meticulously aligned with the overall goals and objectives of the study program, ensuring a cohesive and purpose-driven educational experience.
 Each learning outcome has been crafted to directly support the program’s overarching objectives, including the development of advanced critical thinking skills, a deep understanding of literary theories, and proficiency in research methodologies relevant to literary studies.
 This alignment guarantees that the skills, knowledge, and competencies students acquire through the program fully reflect and support its foundational goals.
-Consequently, this connection between goals and learning outcomes reinforces the program's integrity, coherence, and relevance, ultimately preparing graduates for meaningful contributions in academia, research, and beyond.
+Consequently, this connection between goals and learning outcomes reinforces the program's integrity, coherence, and relevance, ultimately preparing graduates for meaningful contributions in education, research, and beyond.

 By the end of the program, students will achieve the following learning outcomes: